Looking to increase your productivity? Look no further than your morning cup of joe!

 5. Coffee Increase Focus and Attention

 There are several studies that have explored the effects of caffeine consumption on visual attention.
 Most of these studies have concluded that caffeine – found in coffee – increases both selective and sustained attention (maintaining focused attention over an extended period of time).
-However, more isn’t better when it comes to coffee; there is a point of diminishing returns.
+However, more isn’t better when it comes to coffee; there is a point of diminishing returns. [tweet_quote] It only takes one cup of regular coffee to increase our focus and attention. [/tweet_quote] Anything past that will not necessarily result in more focus.
+(10) (11)

 6. Coffee Increases Endurance